yzeng25/yzeng25/README.md

 Here are some ideas to get you started:
-- 6⃣️ Apache APISIX contributor
+- 6⃣️ Apache APISIX Committer
 - 🔭 Used to be maintainter of Rancher's opensource projects' Chinese documents: Rancher 2.x, RKE, K3s, Harverster, etc.
 - 📚 Was responsible for Rancher 2.5.8 and 2.5.3 UI localization .
 - 🌱 Currently learning Markdown and JavaScript.